felixwatts/felixwatts.github.io/xmas-tip/index.md

 Firstly, [how _not_ to gift sustainably](https://www.walmart.com/ip/Crystal-Art-Collect-Moments-Not-Things-Wrapped-Canvas-Print-Wall-Art-Decor/750547279), thanks to Walmart, who knew they had such a delicious sense of irony!

 Now, I'm going to give you a recipe.
-It's one of my favourites becuase its
+It's one of my favourites because its

 - Cheap as hell
 - Simple